Street piano: The Street Piano in Sheffield

 In Sheffield, The Street Piano was a piano on the pavement on Sharrow Vale Road in 2003.
 It was originally left outside temporarily because the owner could not get it up the steps into his new house.
 As a social experiment the owner and a friend then attached a sign inviting passersby to play the piano for free.
 This offer was taken up by a great many people and the piano became a part of the local community.
 It survived for over a year, including being stolen and subsequently replaced by a newer model (with several volunteers willing to provide a new one).

-The original street piano in Sheffield belonged to a family from Middlesbrough for decades before moving, with the daughter of the family, ending up in Sheffield.
-The original piano stool and music book holder did not make it on to Sharrow Vale Rd, parting company after many happy years together.

 The piano became the centre of a local campaign once the council decided it constituted an abandoned item, and the campaign to save it spread quickly to local news outlets, with several articles on Indymedia.
 As of July 2006 a spokesman said in an interview for the National BBC Radio 4 that the piano was no longer under threat of removal.
 However, it was eventually removed in 2008 because of weather damage.